carlpulley/validated-config/README.md

 by the compiler.
 Hence, the only way that instances of `HttpConfig` and `Settings` can be created is via the package protected code in the respective implicits - and so we ensure that all such validated configurations are compile time checked as being invariant!

+# Prefer to use Scalaz over Cats?

+In this use case, we recommend the use of [shims](https://github.com/djspiewak/shims) to convert from [cats](https://typelevel.org/cats/) data structures to [Scalaz](https://github.com/scalaz/scalaz) data structures.